Michael Kidd

-Michael Kidd (August 12, 1915 – December 23, 2007) was an American film and stage choreographer, dancer and actor, whose career spanned five decades, and staged some of the leading Broadway and film musicals of the 1940s and 1950s.
+Michael Kidd (born Milton Greenwald; August 12, 1915 – December 23, 2007) was an American film and stage choreographer, dancer and actor, whose career spanned five decades, and who staged some of the leading Broadway and film musicals of the 1940s and 1950s.
 Kidd, strongly influenced by Charlie Chaplin and Léonide Massine, was an innovator in what came to be known as the "integrated musical", in which dance movements are integral to the plot.

 He was probably best known for his athletic dance numbers in Seven Brides for Seven Brothers, a 1954 Metro-Goldwyn-Mayer musical.
 Film critic Stephanie Zacharek called the barn-raising sequence in Seven Brides "one of the most rousing dance numbers ever put on screen".
 He was the first choreographer to win five Tony Awards, and was awarded an honorary Oscar in 1996 for advancing dance in film.

-Early life and dance career
+Early life, education, and dance career

-Kidd was born Milton Greenwald, in New York City on the Lower East Side, the son of Abraham Greenwald, a barber, and his wife Lillian, who were Jewish refugees from Czarist Russia.
+Kidd was born in New York City on the Lower East Side, the son of Abraham Greenwald, a barber, and his wife Lillian, who were Jewish refugees from Czarist Russia.
 He moved to Brooklyn with his family and attended New Utrecht High School.
 He became interested in dance after attending a modern dance performance, and went on to study under Blanche Evan, a dancer and choreographer.

 He studied chemical engineering at the City College of New York in 1936 and 1937, but left after being granted a scholarship to the School of American Ballet.
-He toured the country as a member of the corps de ballet of Lincoln Kirstein’s Ballet Caravan, and performed in roles that included the lead in Billy the Kid, choreographed by Eugene Loring, which featured an orchestral arrangement by Aaron Copland.
+He toured the country as a member of the corps de ballet of Lincoln Kirstein’s Ballet Caravan, and performed in roles that included the lead in Billy the Kid, choreographed by Eugene Loring, which featured an orchestral composition by Aaron Copland.

-He adopted the name Michael Kidd in 1942.
-At the time he was performing with Ballet Caravan and all the dancers were urged to adopt "American" names.
-He chose Kidd because it was short, easy to remember, and evocative of the pirate Captain Kidd.
+In 1942, while performing with Ballet Caravan, Milton and his fellow dancers were encouraged to adopt an "American" name.
+His choice of the stage name 'Kidd' as his older brother was a booking agent for the Concord Hotel in the Catskill Mountains, and Milton was always known as "the kid."

 In 1941, Kidd became a soloist and assistant to Loring in his Dance Players.
 He became a soloist for Ballet Theater, later known as the American Ballet Theatre.
 His performances there included Fancy Free (1944) choreographed by Jerome Robbins and with music by Leonard Bernstein, in which he played one of the three sailors.
 While at the ABT, he created his own ballet, On Stage!
 (1945).
 Although the play and his performance were well received, and the New York Times observed that Kidd was "hailed as one of the great hopes of postwar American ballet," he left Loring's company for Broadway in 1947 and never again worked in ballet.